-§229-97 Appeals.
+§229-98 Appeals.

-Appeals shall be taken to the Hillsborough Zoning Board of Adjustment by any owner of property wholly or partly within the Historic District and by any other person, agency or group if aggrieved by a ruling of the Historic District Commission within 30 days of such ruling pursuant to RSA 676:5.
-The Board of Adjustment shall hear and act upon such appeals within the periods of time prescribed by New Hampshire statute.
+Appeals from any decision of the Commission shall be taken to the Hillsborough Zoning Board of Adjustment by the Applicant or any party aggrieved by the decision within 30 days of the Commission's vote on such decision pursuant to RSA 676:5.
+The Board of Adjustment shall hear and act upon such appeals within the time period prescribed by New Hampshire statute.

-§229-98 Enforcement. - See section 229-60
+§229-99 Enforcement. - See Zoning Ordinance section 229-60